KeturahDev/pig-latin/README.md

 * input: apple
 * output: appleway

-For words beginning with "y", the program will treat "y" as a constant.
+For words beginning with "y", the program will treat "y" as a consant.
 * input: yelp
 * output: elpyay